Last updated: February 24, 2024.

 This is based on a study of 58 of the most popular window air conditioners on the market.

-The table below summarizes the results of the 2022 study.
+The table below summarizes the results of the study (updated for 2024).

 Window AC wattage is listed by manufacturers.
 This, in general, refers to the maximum amount of watts that the unit will use under normal operating conditions.